 Well, I know that as a parent, I’m not.
 Not that I’ve been a huge fan of Valentine’s Day specifically – I think we should make the effort to show our love and try to spend time with our spouse regularly, not because of a holiday.
 But sometimes you take what you can get, right?

 And with kids?
 Making date night happen is not easy!
+But it’s important to find how to have a date night without a babysitter!
 I have listed and rounded up ideas for a fun date night with your spouse.
 You can use these ideas for the upcoming holiday, or any time of year!

 Making time for Date Night

 Set up an “us” time when the kids are asleep.
-Especially if your children have early bed times, you can really take advantage of that quiet time together on the weekends.
+Especially if your children have early bedtimes, you can really take advantage of that quiet time together on the weekends.
+You can really come up with a great list of ideas for an at-home date night ideas for parents.
 Provided your children sleep well, of course.

 Do you both have a day off work but daycare is still open?
 Send that toddler to daycare and have a movie day!
 The husband and I did that over the holidays and saw a double feature.
 It was so amazing to have some kid-free time.